MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-profiles.md

 ---
 title: "Customers | MicrosoftDocs"
 description:
-ms.custom: ""
-ms.date: 11/07/2019
+ms.date: 11/12/2019
 ms.reviewer: ""
 ms.service: dynamics-365-ai
-ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "get-started-article"
 applies_to:
   - "Dynamics 365 (online)"
   - "Dynamics 365 Version 9.x"
-ms.assetid: 83200632-a36b-4401-ba41-952e5b43f939
-caps.latest.revision: 31
 author: m-hartmann
 ms.author: mhart
 manager: shellyha
 ---
 # Customers

-The **Customers** page presents a consolidated view of each customer based on profile data you gathered from all of your data sources.
-The page also lets you search for customers.
-Customers can be individuals or organizations (Preview).
-Each customer profile is represented by a Customer Card tile as shown here:
+The **Customers** page presents a consolidated view of your customers based on profile data gathered from all data sources.
+Customer profiles are available once you [create the unified Customer entity](pm-configure-data.md).
+Make sure you complete the data unification process in order to get richer views of your customers.
+The page also let you search for customers.
+Customers can be individuals or organizations (preview).
+Each customer or organization profile is represented by a tile.
+Select a tile to see additional information on that specific customer or organization.
+Use the pagination controls at the bottom of the page to see additional records.

 > [!div class="mx-imgBorder"]
 > ![B2C customer profiles](media/profiles-customers.png "B2C customer profiles")